W.L. (album): Reception and chart performance

 The album was overall met with positive reviews.
 Reviewing for the NME, Nick Reilly wrote that the band "deliver a record of impressive contrasts" and that "come festival season, should we have one, you sense that this genre-hopping gamble will pay off; it’s more ample proof that guitar music doesn’t just have a place in 2021, but that listeners are in tune enough to embrace and support its variety."
 Connor Fenton for Dork concluded that the Snuts "manage to invoke a lifetime of feeling in just thirteen bangers that are bursting with adrenaline and melancholy alike.
 'W.L' is a masterclass in ballads and risk-taking that proves music works best when it comes from the heart."

 W.L. topped the UK Albums Chart with sales of 20,455 album-equivalent units (of which 1,392 were streaming sales).
 However, it was a close race with Demi Lovato's comeback album Dancing with the Devil... the Art of Starting Over; in the end there were only 272 chart sales between the two.
 The Snuts were helped out by Lewis Capaldi who recorded a message on social media asking his fans to buy W.L..
 Cochrane later said that he "owed him [Capaldi] a few pints" and that "it was nice of him to come out of hiding and do his bit for the young team".
 Following the number-one chart position, W.L. dipped to number 17 the following week, before disappearing from the top 100 the week after.
-On the Scottish Albums Chart, W.L. fared better – after topping the chart, it remained in the top-10 for a further two weeks and in total has spent over 20 non-consecutive weeks in the top 100.
+On the Scottish Albums Chart, W.L. fared better – after topping the chart, it remained in the top-10 for a further two weeks and in total has spent 30 non-consecutive weeks in the top 100.